-37.1.1 A disqualifying foul is any flagrantly unsportsmanlike action of a player, substitute, excluded player, coach, assistant coach or team follower.
+37.1.1 A disqualifying foul is any flagrantly unsportsmanlike action by a player or team bench personnel.

 37.1.2 A coach who has received a disqualifying foul shall be replaced by the assistant coach as entered on the scoresheet.
 If no assistant coach is entered on the scoresheet, he shall be replaced by the captain (CAP).